-Customers who have a complaint about a product or think they’ve been treated unfairly by a business will be able to make a complaint to the Financial Ombudsman Service about pre-paid funeral plans, in relation to events that take place after 29 July 2022.
-Customers will also be able to complain to us about events that took place before that date, as long as:
+Customers who have a complaint about a product or think they’ve been treated unfairly by a business can now make a complaint to the Financial Ombudsman Service about pre-paid funeral plans, in relation to events that take place after 29 July 2022.
+Customers can also complain to us about events that took place before that date, as long as:

 - The provider was a member of the Funeral Planning Authority (FPA) at the time of the event they are complaining about, and